X3I/poketwo.com/guides/fishing.md

 image: /img/logo.png
 title: Fishing Rods
-description: Depending on your
-  Depending on your region, there are multiple locations you can acquire the various types of Fishing Rods.
+description: Fishing is a way to catch Pokémon in the water.
+In fact, some Pokémon can only be caught by using a Fishing Rod.
 ---

 # Fishing

 Fishing is a way to catch Pokémon in the water.
-In fact, some Pokémon can only be caught by using a fishing rod.
+In fact, some Pokémon can only be caught by using a Fishing Rod.

 ## Fishing Rods